 Too many people overlook the importance of fertilizing indoor plants.
 However, proper feedings are essential to grow healthy, beautiful plants.
 Unlike an outdoor garden, where nature provides rain and plants can send new roots searching for food, the nutrients available to a houseplant are strictly limited by the amount of soil in the pot and whatever else you give it as a supplement.

 Think of fertilizer as the second half of your potting soil.
 When your potting soil is fresh, your plants won't need much, if any, fertilizer.
 This is especially true of modern, fortified potting soils, which often have fertilizer and other enhancements mixed in.
 After about two months, though, the plant will have consumed the nutrients in the soil, so you'll have to fertilize if you want continued, healthy growth.

 Types of Fertilizer

 - Liquid fertilizer: Liquid fertilizers are added to your watering can.
 Depending on label instructions, you might fertilize every time you water or every other time.
 The type of plant will also impact this, as some—especially those with dramatic large blooms—may require more frequent feeding.
 Always study up on the plants to learn about the specific nutritional needs.
 Liquid fertilizer provides a steady supply of nutrients that you can precisely control.
 It's easy to suspend feeding when the plant is dormant during the winter months, for example, or step up the feeding when they are sending up new growth.
 The disadvantage, however, is that you need to remember to do it every time.

-All general-purpose fertilizers contain the basic macronutrients that plants need to grow, including nitrogen, phosphorous, and potassium.
+All general-purpose fertilizers contain the basic macronutrients that plants need to grow, including nitrogen, phosphorus, and potassium.
 Each macronutrient has a special function:

 - Nitrogen encourages healthy foliage growth.